knopflerfish/knopflerfish.org/knopflerfish.org/branches/kf3/osgi/framework/readme.txt

      Default: true

-   org.knopflerfish.framework.exitonshutdown
-     If set to "true", call System.exit() when framework shutdown is complete.

-     If "false", don't do anything after shutdown.

-     Must be set to "true" if one wants to use KF2 features such as extension bundles.

-     Default: true

   org.knopflerfish.osgi.setcontextclassloader
      If set to "true", set the bundle startup thread's context class loader to the bundle's class loader.
 This is useful for checking